stepanataccolade/docsv2/sources/ci_configure.md

 For your specific case:

 * `image_name` value is in the format (docker registry username)/(docker registry image repo).
 * `image_tag` is the tag for the image that you want to pull.
 * set `pull` to `true` if you want to pull this image from a docker registry.
 * In the `env` section, you can enter any environment variables you want to be set inside your CI container.
 * In the `options` tag, enter any docker options you want to use in the `docker run` command.
 * For `integrationName` tag, enter the name of the account integration you have added to your project settings.
 This account should have permissions to pull the the build image specified in the `image_name` setting.
 * In the `type` tag, enter the type of registry.
-Options are `docker` for Docker Hub, `gcr` for Google container registry, `quay` for Quay.io, `aws` for Amazon EC2 Container registry, and `private` for a self hosted private registry.
+Options are `docker` for Docker Hub, `gcr` for Google Container Registry, `quay.io` for Quay.io, `ecr` for Amazon EC2 Container Registry, and `private` for a self hosted private registry.
 * [optional]Using the `branches` section, specify the branches this account integration is applicable to.
 You can skip this if you want your integration to be applicable for all branches.

 The example yml above will pull the image manishas/myImage:tip using the integration manishas_dockerhub, and run the container with option `--privileged=true` and set env `FOO=BAR` inside the container.

 ## The `ci` section

 The `ci` section of your yml is where the bulk of your build commands should be included.
 All commands in this section are executed sequentially inside your build container in the order they appear in your yml.